top of page

 In 1859 plans to revive the Races at a new site came to fruition and after a successful trial period the first official meeting was held in 1861.
 It was now in the British Racing Calendar.
 The circular track, of about one mile circumference, was on Blaydon Island (also known as Dent's Meadow).
 This was a large island in the River Tyne, situated between Blaydon, on the south bank, and Newburn Haugh, on the north bank.

 The 1861 meeting ended with an evening dance at the Mechanic's Hall in Blaydon.
 The great success of the event resulted in a repeat the following year, on 9th June 1862.
-Music Hall artist Geordie Ridley performed his new song, The Blaydon Races, at Blaydon Mechanic's Hall that same evening.
+Music Hall artist George 'Geordie' Ridley performed his new song, The Blaydon Races, at Blaydon Mechanic's Hall that same evening.
 The first performance had been at Balmbra's Music Hall in Newcastle just a few days earlier when it was used to exhort people to attend.
 The meetings then continued on annually until 1865 but by then Geordie Ridley had gone.

 Blaydon Island, and several others in the vicinity, ceased to exist after dredging of the River Tyne.